 Fueling up before a long trip is a great habit, but it won’t be necessary for this trip.
 Your car isn’t being driven the distance, so it won’t require a full tank to ensure arrival.
 In fact, having a full tank of gas is actually unhelpful for car transport.

-Having a full tank will actually drive up the weight of your vehicle and make it more difficult to load an appropriate amount of cars for the trip.
+A car shipping tip that isn’t widely discussed is that having a full tank will actually drive up the weight of your vehicle and make it more difficult to load an appropriate amount of cars for the trip.
 This could cause the car shipper’s load to be overweight and delay arrival due to legal issues.

 Beyond weight, unnecessary fuel can cause safety hazards and increase the risk of accidents.
 Instead, aim for a car with about a quarter of a tank left.
 This will ensure you still have enough gas to pick it up on the other end but reduce weight and risk for the trip.